getgauge-contrib/gauge-go/README.md

 ## Usage

-If you are new to Gauge, please consult the [Gauge documentation](http://getgauge.io/documentation/user/current/) to know about how Gauge works.
+If you are new to Gauge, please read the [Gauge documentation](http://getgauge.io/documentation/user/current/) to know about how Gauge works.

 **Initialize:**